Lucy Qinnuayuak: Artistic career

 Qinnuayuak began drawing in the late 1950s while living in Kangia, where she and her brother-in-law Niviaqsi produced drawings at the request of James Archibald Houston.
 Her work was first included in the Cape Dorset print collection in 1961, and by the time of her death in 1982, 136 of her prints were published in the collection.
-Qinnuayuak worked primarily in graphite and coloured pencils, but did more experimenting in the 1970s–80s with watercolour and acrylic paints.
+Qinnuayuak worked primarily in graphite and coloured pencils, but experimented more in the 1970s and 1980s with watercolour and acrylic paints.
 In the final two decades of her life, she created thousands of images of stylized birds and scenes depicting women's roles in traditional Inuit culture.

-Known for her renderings of Arctic birds, Qinnuayuak's work has exhibited extensively in and outside of Canada.
+Qinnuayuak's work, known for its renderings of Arctic birds, has been exhibited extensively in and outside of Canada.
 One of her designs was used in promotional banners for the 1976 Summer Olympics, and her 1964 stone cut We All Have Something to Do is part of the Senate of Canada's Aboriginal art collection.

 In 1973, Qinnuayuak worked closely with visiting Toronto artist K.M.
 Graham, who had set up a studio in the sunroom of Terry Ryan's home in Cape Dorset.
 Graham introduced her to pastels and to using acrylic paint in a watercolour style.
 Despite a language barrier, they often painted together, with Qinnuayuak's grandson Otiloo occasionally serving as interpreter.
-Graham later recalled Qinnuayuak's enthusiasm for experimenting with colour and technique, describing their time together as humorous and creatively productive.
+Graham later recalled Qinnuayuak's enthusiasm for experimenting with colour and technique, describing their time together as humorous and productive.

-Her work is held by several institutions worldwide including the Agnes Etherington Art Centre in Kingston, the Albuquerque Museum, the Amon Carter Museum of American Art, the Art Gallery of Ontario, the Art Gallery of Sudbury, the Beaverbrook Art Gallery, the Canadian Museum of History, the Inuit Cultural Institute, the Louisiana Art & Science Museum, the Macdonald Stewart Art Centre in Guelph, the Museum of Anthropology at UBC, Museum London, the National Gallery of Canada in Ottawa, the National Museum of the American Indian, the Robert McLaughlin Gallery in Oshawa, Saint Mary's College Museum of Art in Halifax, the San Juan Islands Museum of Art, the Tate, and the University of Michigan Museum of Art.